 Common names of gomphrena

 It is well known that Gomphrena is a native plant from Central America.
 Originally it was grown mostly in Brazil, Uruguay, and Hawaii and from Panama to Guatemala.
 It is currently grown globally and is a very popular summer flowering plant.
-Other than its beautiful flowers, these plants are very famous for their medicinal qualities.
+Other than their beautiful flowers, these plants are very famous for their medicinal qualities.
 So gomphrena has many names in these areas, the names mostly resemble its characteristics or possible use in native languages.
 Some of the most common names of globe amaranth are-

 - English: Globe Amaranth